cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: TouchSensor, bumper

 ![bumper.png](images/bumper.png) In this example, `MyBot` moves in a closed arena filled with obstacles.
-Its "bumper" `TouchSensor` (represented by a black box) is used to detect collisions.
+Its "bumper" `TouchSensor` (represented by a black box) detects collisions.
-Each time a collision is detected, `MyBot` moves back and turns a bit.
+`MyBot` moves back and turns a bit each time this event occurs.

 ### camera.wbt